hashkode/hpcfmi-mpivi/README.md

 ## Software, methods and tools
 This project is implemented using a set of software tools, namely:
-- CLion from JetBrains for C++/Python development
+- CLion from JetBrains for C++/Python development and LaTeX documentation
 - Sublime Merge from Sublime for professional git usage

 Concerning infrastructure, the project depends on